 1.4.4 Work with the Office of the Brooklyn District Attorney to provide more gun buyback programs in Brooklyn.

-1.4.5 Work with the Department of Transportation and developers to add adequate lighting to streets to increase safety.
+1.4.5 Work with the Department of Transportation and developers to add adequate lighting to streets.

 1.4.6 Support efforts to hold landlords accountable for warehousing vacant commercial spaces to encourage foot traffic and safety.